Kidney Disease and Weight Loss

 There are plenty of healthy fat sources in our diet that can add in calories!
 Fat has the highest calorie per gram volume compared to carbohydrates and protein, so adding in a few tablespoons can do a ton for weight gain for kidney disease.

-Try adding in some coconut oil* to your morning oatmeal- just a teaspoon will do the trick!
-If you’re not a fan of coconut oil, you can use flaxseed oil* or ground flaxseeds*.
-Just be sure the flaxseed is not whole as we don’t digest those.
+Try adding in some coconut oil* to your morning oatmeal – just a teaspoon will do the trick!
+If you’re not a fan of coconut oil, then you can use flaxseed oil* or ground flaxseeds.* Just be sure that the flaxseed is ground and not whole.

 When roasting up some veggies, add an extra tablespoon of avocado or olive oil.
-Roasted vegetables, whether low or high potassium, is a great part of a kidney-friendly diet.
+Roasted vegetables, whether low or high potassium, are a great part of a kidney-friendly diet.

 The nutrition company Abbott makes a kidney-friendly nutritional shake called Suplena* that is low in protein, potassium, sodium, and phosphorus.
-If you cannot keep weight on with food, consult with your dietitian or doctor about taking Suplena.
+If you cannot maintain your weight with food, then consult with your dietitian or doctor about adding Suplena to your diet.

 When it comes to safely adding calories, do not add protein powders if you have kidney disease.
-This may prevent weight loss but will do your kidneys no favors.
+This may prevent weight loss but can harm your kidneys.

 When it comes to kidney disease and weight loss, there is a safe way and an unsafe way to lose weight.

-If your doctor and healthcare team is encouraging you to to lose weight for your kidney health, be sure to do so in a slow and steady way to keep your kidneys healthy.
+If your doctor and healthcare team is encouraging you to lose weight for your kidney health, be sure it’s slow and steady to keep your kidneys healthy.
 Working with a dietitian is a great way to help make sure everything goes smoothly for your weight loss goals.